rapicastillo/rapicastillo.com/_posts/pages/projects.md

 title: Select Projects
 image: /images/uploads/screen-shot-2019-01-06-at-1.17.43-am.png
 projectList:
-  - annotation: The project practiced radical transparency.
+  - annotation: The project implemented the campaign's radical transparency strategy.
+The interactive map answers the question "where can I be most effective right now."
+The map leverages mapbox fast load times by processing geojsons into vector tiles as well as cherry picking necessary data to visualize the status of the door knocking campaign.
     date: 2018-11-06T18:08:19.074Z
     skills:
       - Mapbox GL JS